rakzcs/cookbook/soup/Chicken potato corn chowder.md

 3. **Add Dairy:** Whisk half and half with cornstarch.
 Stir into the soup with butter for the last 30 minutes of cooking.
 4. **Cook Bacon:** In a skillet, cook bacon until crispy.
 Transfer to a paper towel-lined plate.
 5. **Serve:** Top soup with bacon and garnish with chives.

-Enjoy this warm and satisfying chowder on a cold day.